techno-tim/k3s-ansible/README.md

 This might be helpful for quick feedback in a few cases.
 You can find more information about it [here](molecule/README.md).

+### Pre-commit Hooks

+This repo uses `pre-commit` and `pre-commit-hooks` to lint and fix common style and syntax errors.
+Be sure to install python packages and then run `pre-commit install`.
+For more information, see [pre-commit](https://pre-commit.com/)

 ## Thanks 🤝

 This repo is really standing on the shoulders of giants.
 Thank you to all those who have contributed and thanks to these repos for code and ideas: